Kyrgios faces Djokovic chasing 'tennis immortality'

 Djokovic and Kyrgios have moved beyond an initially spiky relationship, with Kyrgios describing the pair as having "a bit of a bromance now".

-Kyrgios previously called Djokovic a "tool" and said he would not take advice from someone "that is partying with his shirt off during a global pandemic," in reference to a tennis tournament organised by Djokovic that took place in the early months of Covid-19.
+Kyrgios previously called Djokovic a "tool" and said he would not take advice from someone "that is partying with his shirt off during a global pandemic", in reference to a tennis tournament organised by Djokovic that took place in the early months of Covid-19.

 Djokovic in return said he did not have much respect for Kyrgios away from the court.